ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 1. Import the relevant extension package in the code.
 2. Add relevant annotation within the code.
-3. Build the Ballerina project
+3. Build the Ballerina project.

 #### Docker-based Deployment